github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 Data extensions contribute to the extensible predicates defined in the CodeQL library.
 For more information on how to define data extensions and extensible predicates as well as how to wire them up, see the :ref:`data-extensions` documentation.

-The CodeQL library for Java expose the following extensible predicates:
+The CodeQL library for Java exposes the following extensible predicates:

 - **sourceModel**\(package, type, subtypes, name, signature, ext, output, kind, provenance).
 This is used for **source** models.
 - **sinkModel**\(package, type, subtypes, name, signature, ext, input, kind, provenance).
 This is used for **sink** models.